deepstreamIO/ds-demo-spaceshooter/README.md

     }
 }
 ```
-To turn your object-hierarchie into an image, you need a "renderer".
+To turn your object-hierarchy into an image, you need a "renderer".
 PIXI will try to use WebGL for rendering, but can fall back to good old canvas if necessary.

 For our spaceshooter, we'll leave it to PIXI to decide which renderer to use.
 The only requirements are: It needs to extend to the full size of the screen and shouldn't have a background color (so that we can place a spacy image behind)